mac-65/hardsub/README.md

 Of course, fancy lyrical text effects are way, way beyond the scope of this script (and my current skill set as well 🤩).<br>
-I'm not 100% certain, but Korean media may follow a similar 3-script path.

 ## Prerequisites and Required Tools